Cone Class

 c

-(float, optional, default=1): A real positive number specifying the stretching of the cone (i.e. the minimum distance to the defining hyperplanes).backend
+(float, optional, default=1): A real positive number specifying the stretching of the cone (i.e. the minimum distance to the defining hyperplanes).integral

 Returns: (numpy.ndarray) A point in the strict interior of the cone.
 If no point is found then None is returned.